Jimmy Hudson

-Jimmy Hudson is a fictional character appearing in American comic books published by Marvel Comics.
-The character appears in the Ultimate Marvel universe and is the son of Ultimate Wolverine.
-After the Secret Wars, he was transferred to the Marvel Prime Universe.
+Poison / Wolverine (Jimmy Hudson) is a character appearing in American comic books published by Marvel Comics.
+The character appears in the Ultimate Marvel universe and is the son of his universe's Wolverine.
+After the 2015 Secret Wars event, he was transferred to the Marvel Prime Universe.

 Publication history

 Jimmy Hudson first appeared in Ultimate Comics: X #1 (February 2010) by writer Jeph Loeb and artist Art Adams, a story that was published in the aftermath of the 2009 storyline "Ultimatum".
 Cullen Bunn opted to explore Jimmy Hudson's past; he enjoyed the idea of a Wolverine that was raised in a positive environment, and aspects of the character's situation resonated with him to his own adopted son who was abandoned at birth.

 Following the "Secret Wars" storyline, Hudson was among the characters moved to the mainstream Marvel Universe, which resulted in his joining the time-displaced members of the X-Men.
 Writer Cullen Bunn used him in both that comic and Venom, including the Venomized crossover where he was redesigned as "Poison".
 After some years without being used by later writers, he reappears in the Deadpool tie-in of the "Venom War" storyline, and is arrested by the Time Variance Authority.
 This leads to his appearance in the 2024 TVA comic.